Two International Place

 Two International Place is a Postmodern skyscraper in the Financial District of Boston, Massachusetts.
 The site is located on a site formerly known as Fort Hill.
 It is located blocks from the North End, the waterfront, South Station, Downtown Crossing, and the Federal Courthouse.
 The building was designed by Johnson/Burgee Architects – whose principals are Philip Johnson and John Burgee – and completed in 1992.
-It is Boston's thirteenth-tallest building, standing 538 feet (164 m) tall.
+It is Boston's 14th-tallest building, standing 538 feet (164 m) tall.

 Design and features

 Exterior

 It consists of a 36-story tower and 13-story annex.
 It is one of the towers in a complex of five structures, anchored by two towers.
 The facades are constructed of unpolished rose-granite panels with punched aluminum framed and fixed in-place window openings.
 Windows are a take on tripartite windows but whose lunettes, or arched portions, are fake.
 A portion of both towers consists of an aluminum framed curtain wall system with a combination of reflective vision glass and spandrel glass.
 Elaborate classical lighting fixtures are located on exterior.
 The building's crown consists of an octagonal-based pyramid surrounded by a ring rising out of the tower and partially up the pyramid.
 This crown is illuminated at night.